AbnerHub/shell-scripting/for-conditional.md

 ### Solution

 Directory `Images` has all the images `files` inside it,  thats why we use **ls** insted of **cat**
+- `ls` is used to list all file inside of a directory
+- `cat` is used to list what is inside of a file
 ```
 for file in $(ls images)
 do